census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Go/ApplicationInsights.md

 - [Viewing your traces](#viewing-your-traces)

 ## Introduction
-Application Insights is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
+Azure Monitor is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
 Offered by Microsoft Azure, it's a complete at-scale telemetry and monitoring solution.

-If you don't have an Application Insights account yet, [click here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) to start.
+If you don't have an Azure account yet, [click here](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) to start.

 ## Creating the exporter
-Application Insights does not need a dedicated exporter to work with OpenCensus.
+Azure Monitor does not need a dedicated exporter to work with OpenCensus.
 Instead, it uses the readily available default exporter along with a dedicated agent known as Local Forwarder.

 To learn about Local Forwarder and how to set it up, visit [this link](https://docs.microsoft.com/en-us/azure/application-insights/opencensus-local-forwarder).